dlugi57/parkingsystem/README.md

 To run the tests from maven, go to the folder that contains the pom.xml file and execute the below command.

 `mvn test`

+### Build jar with maven

+Open maven project box by a click on the search icon and type maven,

+Click on clean, then click on

+`install`

+If not go to the folder that contains the pom.xml file and execute the below command.

+`mvn install`